Battle of Word Pronunciations

 Take that statistic and throw it against the fact that across the world, 1.5 billion people still do not have access to a toilet.

-So, on any given day, more than 18% of people (nearly 1 out of 5) don’t have a toilet to sit on while using their phone.
+So, on any given day, more than 6% of people (over 1 out of 20) don’t have a toilet to sit on while using their phone.

 What does this say about humanity?